Ranjanabhishek/AtylsAssignment/README.md

 #Documentation
    - main.py -> Assignment development is done in this file
-        - fetches 5 page from given ur
+        - fetches 5 page from given url
         - scrap data with retry
         - Exception handling
         - save data in json file